Source MN, Urban Outreach and Anti-Trafficking: Est 1987

 Latino Family Outreach

-Dozens of congregations and 100’s of partners allowed us to respond in 2020 to make a significant impact to the underserved.
-Now we are calling on our network to join us to set foundations in 2021 & 2022.
+Dozens of congregations and hundreds of partners allowed us to respond in 2022 to make a significant impact to the underserved.
+Now we are calling on our network to join us in rebuilding for future generations.

 We cannot go forward without God’s direction, prayer and our partners.
 The following overview provides an outline of needs and opportunities to serve.